Trades dominate the day as NFL teams trim rosters to 53 players

 Veteran wide receiver Chosen Anderson was released by Miami.
 The Cowboys cut veteran QB Will Grier, who became expendable after Lance was acquired last week.
 Dallas coach Mike McCarthy said he hopes to retain Grier on the practice squad.

 New Orleans released veteran cornerback Bradley Roby, linebacker Jaylon Smith, safety Jonathan Abram and punter Blake Gillikin.
-Lou Hedley takes Gilliken’s spot and rookie kicker Blake Grupe replaces Lutz.
+Lou Hedley takes Gillikin’s spot and rookie kicker Blake Grupe replaces Lutz.

+The New York Giants got Basham from the Buffalo Bills.
+He has 4 1/2 sacks in 23 games.
+The Giants released veteran receivers Cole Beasley and Jamison Crowder, who were signed in the offseason.
+Veteran tight end Tommy Sweeney, who had a medical episode on the field last week, was placed on the reserve non-football list.
+Wideout Sterling Shepard, a second-round pick in 2016 coming off his second major injury in two seasons (Achilles tendon and knee) is on the team and remains the longest-tenured player.

+The Kansas City Chiefs got Farrell from the Raiders for a sixth-round pick and sent Smith-Marsette to the Panthers in a deal involving a swap of conditional 2025 seventh-round draft picks.

 AP NFL: https://apnews.com/hub/nfl